Jonathan Dunnett

 Jonathan "Jono" Dunnett (born 11 March 1974) is a British-born Spanish-based adventurer, writer and windsurfing instructor.
-In May 2019, he has completed a solo expedition to windsurf the European mainland coastline on a windsurfer, landing at Batumi, Georgia.
+In May 2019, he completed a solo expedition to windsurf the European mainland coastline on a windsurfer, landing at Batumi, Georgia.

 Biography

 Jonathan Dunnett was born in London, England, on 11 March 1974.
 He learned to sail in a Topper dinghy at Clacton-on-Sea, where his family spent weekends.
 He learned to windsurf at age 10 and competed in Raceboard class from age 15.
 His brother is novelist Gregg Dunnett.

-He earned Joint honours degree in Biology and Psychology, from Swansea University.
+He is a graduate of Swansea University where he read Biology and Psychology as a Joint honours degree.

 From 1997 to 2012 he worked as a sailing instructor on the Spanish island of Menorca, where he maintains a base.
 In 1998 he completed, with safety boat support, what is assumed to be the first single-day round Menroca windsurf.
 He represented Menorca at the Natwest Island Games, taking gold for the island three times (Rhodes 2007 - RS:X class, Åland 2009 - Raceboard class, and Isle of Wight 2011 - slalom).

 Windsurf Round Britain

 In 2015 he achieved his childhood ambition to windsurf round Britain, becoming the fourth person to complete the circumnavigation this way, and the first to complete it alone without support.
 The expedition started and ended at Clacton-on-Sea.
-He carried gear in a waterproof barrel on the back of the sailboard and in a small backpack.
+He carried gear in a waterproof barrel on the back of the sailboard (and also a small backpack).
 He frequently used the sail as a shelter at night.
 The expedition included the following crossings: North Devon to South Wales via Lundy Island; South Wales to southern Ireland; and Northern Ireland to Scotland.

 In 2017 he published his expedition account, "Long Standing Ambition: the first solo round Britain windsurf" that Amazon selected as a finalist for their 2017 Storyteller Award.

+In 2023 he published a Spanish translation of Long Standing Ambition under the title "La vuelta a mi isla: La primera circunnavegación en solitario de Gran Bretaña en windsurf".